 Start Downtown at Rockmount Ranch Wear.
 This landmark at 1626 Wazee Street has been making Western wear in Denver since before the streets were paved, and it has survived because a well-made Western shirt is always a joy to find.
 Fans will do anything to get one with a little pizzazz — just ask Ralph Lauren, Sting, John Travolta or any of the other celebrities who venture into Denver's old warehouse district for Rhinestone Cowboy couture served up Rockmount style.

-Now break for a hot tea, snack and the discovery of your next favorite novel at the Tattered Cover Book Store, one of the city's most famous and beloved destinations.
+Now break for a hot tea, a snack and the discovery of your next favorite novel at the Tattered Cover Book Store, one of the city's most famous and beloved destinations.
 This independent community bookstore launched in 1974 and today offers an extensive selection of titles.
-Known for its cozy setting, full of comfy chairs and good reading lamps, some shoppers stay for hours - and they are most welcome to do so.
+It's know for its cozy setting, comfy chairs and good reading lamps, so some shoppers stay for hours – and they are most welcome to do so.

 Highlands and Sunnyside

 To paraphrase Horace Greeley, go west young shopper, to the other side of Interstate 25, where you'll find a handful of emerging neighborhoods and the creative entrepreneurs who thrive there.
 In the Highlands neighborhood, home of Denver's early-day Little Italy, budding businesses are thriving in century-old buildings, making this district a definitively hip, happening place.